For this webinar series, participants will automatically be enrolled in all 5 sessions.

 About the Speaker

-Shannon Butler-Mokoro (she/her) is currently the Dean for First Year Students at Wellesley College.
+Shannon Butler-Mokoro, Ph.D., (she/her) is currently the Dean for First Year Students at Wellesley College.
 She earned a B.A. in Sociology from U.C.
 Santa Barbara, a MSW from Clark Atlanta University, and a Ph.D. in Educational Policy from Georgia State University.
 She describes herself as an eclectic interdisciplinary teacher and researcher.
 One of her overarching teaching, research, and service themes is “creating culturally humble & proficient environments.”
 Shannon’s career has included her being a clinical social worker, social work professor, and higher education administrator.
-She has engaged with several school and non-profit agencies on the topics of diversity, inclusion, equity, and cultural humility.
+She has engaged with several schools and non-profit agencies on the topics of diversity, inclusion, equity, and cultural humility.

 Membership Information